ruby-cute/ruby-cute/examples/g5k-tutorial.md

       sites_infiniband.push(site) unless $g5k.get_switches(site).select{ |t| t["model"] == "Infiniband" }.empty?
     end

-and we can execute it using play command which will execute line by line this script in the context of Pry session.
+Then, we execute it using `play` command which will execute line by line this script in the context of a Pry session.

     [21] pry(main)> play find_infiniband.rb
     => ["grenoble", "lille", "luxembourg", "lyon", "nancy", "nantes", "reims", "rennes", "sophia"]

-We can observe that the sites_infinibad is now defined, telling us that Grenoble and Nancy sites offer Infiniband interconnection.
+We can observe that the variable `sites_infinibad` is now defined, telling us that Grenoble and Nancy sites offer Infiniband interconnection.

     [22] pry(main)> sites_infiniband
     => ["grenoble", "nancy"]